Face recognition – fascinating and intriguing

 How facial recognition works

-Facial recognition is the process of identifying or verifying the identity of a person using their face.
+Facial recognition is the process of identifying or verifying a person's identity using their face.
 It captures, analyzes, and compares patterns based on the person's facial details.

 - The face detection process is an essential step in detecting and locating human faces in images and videos.

-- The face capture process transforms analog information (a face) into a set of digital information (data or vectors) based on the person's facial features.
+- The face capture process transforms analog information (a face) into digital information (data or vectors) based on the person's facial features.

 - The face match process verifies if two faces belong to the same person.